emacs-mirror/emacs/mps/manual/source/guide/lang.rst

    :term:`weak references <weak reference (1)>`).

-The fourth argument is the :term:`root mode`, which tells the MPS whether it is allowed to place a :term:`barrier` on the root.
+The fourth argument is the :term:`root mode`, which tells the MPS whether it is allowed to place a :term:`barrier (1)` on the root.
 The root mode ``0`` means that it is not allowed.

 The sixth and seventh arguments (here ``NULL`` and ``0``) are passed